TienDatCactus/dbiASM/README.md

 o	Weight: The weight of this assessment to the overall score of a course (eg: Weight=0.4 means the assessment take 40% of the overall score)
 -	Result: Store the results of each assessment StudentID, CourseID, AssessmentID, Semester, Score
--	Prerequisite : Store information about courses that have prerequisite courses that need to be passed before studying CourseID, PrerequisiteID.
+-	Prerequisite: Store information about courses that have prerequisite courses that need to be passed before studying CourseID, PrerequisiteID.

 2)	SET-UP ERD

-•	Key / identifier attribute
+•	Key/identifier attribute

-•	Attribute description / description
+•	Attribute description/description

 •	Entity